GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 Use oxd Java library to:

-* Easily implement user authentication with an OpenID Connect Provider (OP) following the steps of the [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#Authentication) in your Java web app
+- Easily implement user authentication with an OpenID Connect Provider (OP) following the steps of the [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#Authentication) in your Java web app

-* Obtain identity information about the authenticated user
+- Obtain identity information about the authenticated user

-* Perform log out of the OP
+- Perform log out of the OP

-* Implement protection of web resources enabling a resource server and a client to support the [UMA 2.0](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-04.html) workflow in conjuction with a UMA 2.0 compliant server (such as Gluu Server)
+- Implement protection of web resources enabling a resource server and a client to support the [UMA 2.0](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-04.html) workflow in conjuction with a UMA 2.0 compliant server (such as Gluu Server)

 ## Sample Project

-In [this repo](https://github.com/GluuFederation/oxd-java-sample) you can find a Java web project that showcases how to integrate the library and illustrates the step-by-step process of OpenId Authentication.
+In [this repo](https://github.com/GluuFederation/oxd-java-sample), you can find a Java web project that showcases how to integrate the library and illustrates the step-by-step process of OpenId Authentication.

-Check the [readme](https://github.com/GluuFederation/oxd-java-sample/blob/master/README.md) and learn how easy it's to get it up and running.
+Check the [readme](https://github.com/GluuFederation/oxd-java-sample/blob/master/README.md) and learn how easy it is to get it up and running.

 ## Operations summary and sample code